Lutra-Fs/TRPGeneration/Activity_1_User_Stories.md

 As a player, I want to have a table to show character's health level and attack ability.

-Maze/Map/Level
+Maze/Map/Level:

-As a player, I want to choose the maze when I start the game.
+As a player, I want to choose the map when I start the game.

-As a player, I want to know what is the difficulty suits me when I choose the maze.
+As a player, I want to see treasure chest when I explore the map.

-As a player, I want to choose the game level when I choose the map.
+As a player, I want to know the different between levels.

-As a designer, I want to know what kind of difficylty I need to setup when I initialize the game.
+As a designer, I want to know how many levels I need to setup in a map when I initialize the game.

-As a designer, I want the map with beautiful scene.
+As a designer, I want to setup different styles in different maps when I initialize the game.

 Character attributes:

-As a player, I want to have some saving points when I playing the game.
+As a player, I want to know the suggestion level for my character before I enter the level.

-As a designer, I want the map and maze more uniform styles.
+As a player, I want to know the approximate time spending when I playing in different maps and levels.

 Save/Loading a game: